 How to use an advent calendar in speech therapy

 I ran across the galvanized advent calendar at Target this Christmas and quickly realized it can be used all year round in speech therapy for so many language concepts!
-I feel like it’s similar to using a doll house.
+I feel like it’s similar to using a dollhouse.
 As you can see in the photo, I gathered some small toys and other objects I had around and put them in randomly.
 You get the added benefit of using a hands-on approach versus paper-based therapy activities.
-You can use it to address many receptive and expressive language goals like following directions, basic concepts, prepositions and more.
+You can use it to address many receptive and expressive language goals like following directions, basic concepts, prepositions, and more.
 The possibilities are endless, but here are some of my ideas for using an advent calendar in speech therapy!
 Scroll to the bottom to get a printable ideas list!

 Temporal directions: “First put in the skateboard, then put in the LEGO.” or “After you take out the dice, take out the lion.”

 “Where is the clip?”
-“What is in the top?”
+“What is at the top?”
 “Where is the soldier?”

 “Is there a soccer ball?”
 “Is there a paperclip?”